sleepymincy/mommy/README.md

 export SHELL_MOMMYS_EMOTES="🤤/💕/🥺/💋"
 ```

+You can also change `affirmations.json` file to un-degenerate this piece of software or make it worse by changing default affirmations.
+I'm not the one to judge.

 ## Known bugs / limitations:
 - Crashes whenever command was piped ;
 - Is not compatible with Bash aliases (open for suggestions how to fix this) ;